converged-computing/operator-experiments/google/resources/run1/README.md

 This tells us:

 - Asking to scope resources via cgroups is going to make it unlikely basic workflows will run UNLESS they are good at controlling cpu/memory and won't go over.
+- More realistically we are better off honoring the 1:1 mapping and let flux control sub-allocation of resources, and use resource limits/requests _without_ static for scheduling purposes of sidecar containers (but not actually enforcing something).
+- I think it's unlikely we will even get lammps to run.
+But showing this would still be valuable to do.
+The hard part is deciding on the resources.
-- It's very likely when we run anything in Kubernetes, the pods are sharing resources constantly, and not setting the limits is the only way they wouldn't be killed.
+- It's very likely when we run anything in Kubernetes, containers within pods are sharing resources constantly, and not setting the limits is the only way they wouldn't be killed.
+Instead of that, we see (but maybe don't measure) application slow down.
-- Our strategy of 1 pod: 1 node might be the only way to actually control this!
-And let flux handle instances to sub-partition resources.
-- I also think this is (maybe?) was happening with Antonio - if we used his config to create resources, and we had the limits set (which I saw) it's likely lammps went over memory and MPI was killed first.
-I don't remember if I tried creating the cluster with the config after for the official experiments, but (will look) and if I did, maybe the difference was the amount of memory TODO CHECK THIS.
+- This makes me wonder if this is related to what we saw with Antonio.
+We used the kubelet config for both c3 and c2d, and maybe the main difference was that c3 (for some reason) was OOMKilled, but the MPI workers caught it first.

 ### Details